collinsmc23/ssh_honeypy/README.md

 # Usage

 To provision a new instance of HONEYPY, use the `honeypy.py` file.
-This is the main interface for the program.
+This is the main file to interface with for HONEYPY.

 HONEYPY requires a bind IP address (`-a`) and network port to listen on (`-p`).
 Use `0.0.0.0` to listen on all network interfaces.
 The protocol type must also be defined.